What is/how do I use the Forge?

 With The Forge an additional 20 teraFLOPS of computing capacity has been added to our existing hardware, which brings the total compute capacity of the cluster up to 40 teraFLOPS.
 The Forge has a wide variety of computing hardware.
 20 Supermicro SuperServers which each house dual 16 core Intel Haswell processors running at 3.6 Ghz with 256 GB of memory.
 Total home directory space has also expanded to 350 TB of shared storage with 6 GB/s read and 2.3 GB/s write speeds, accessible by all nodes of the cluster.
 Once all the hardware from the NIC cluster is integrated we will have a total of around 150 compute nodes, and 16 GPU equipped nodes incorporated into the cluster.

 Where will my jobs run?

-If you are a student your jobs can run on any compute node in the cluster, even the ones dedicated to researchers, however if the researcher who has priority access to that dedicated node then your job will stop and go back into the queue.
-You may prevent this preemption by specifying to run on just the general nodes in your job file, please see the documentation on how to submit this request.
+If you are a student your jobs can run on any compute node in the cluster, even the ones dedicated to researchers.
+However, if a researcher who has priority access to that dedicated node needs to use that node, then your job will stop and go back into the queue.
+You may prevent this potential interruption by specifying to run on just the general nodes in your job file.
+Please see the documentation on how to submit this request.

-If you are a researcher who has purchased priority access for 3 years to an allocation of nodes you will have priority access to run on those nodes, if your job requires more processors than there are available for your nodes your job will spill over to the general access nodes at the same priority as the student jobs.
+If you are a researcher who has purchased priority access for 3 years to an allocation of nodes you will have priority access to run on those nodes.
+If your job requires more processors than there are available for your nodes, your job will spill over to the general access nodes with the same priority as the student jobs.
 You may add users to your allocation so that your research group may also benefit from the priority access.